pingcap/docs/br/backup-and-restore-use-cases.md

 ### Preparation for backup

-The BR tool already supports self-adapting to GC.
+In TiDB v4.0.8 and later versions, the BR tool already supports the self-adaptive Garbage Collection (GC).
 It automatically registers `backupTS` (the latest PD timestamp by default) to PD's `safePoint` to ensure that TiDB's GC Safe Point does not move forward during the backup, thus avoiding manually setting GC configurations.

 For the detailed usage of the `br backup` command, refer to [Use BR Command-line for Backup and Restoration](/br/use-br-command-line-tool.md).